Sainsbury's: Former formats and ventures

-- Sainsbury's Freezer Centres
+Sainsbury's Freezer Centres

 Sainsbury's Freezer Centres were a frozen food chain operated between 1974 and 1986, the shops were entirely dedicated to frozen food.
 Due to competition from specialist frozen food chains such as Bejam, Sainsbury's converted its original service shops that were too small for modern use to small frozen specialist shops.
 The first shop opened at Southbourne near Bournemouth in 1974.
 Only 11% of households at that time owned freezers.
 Nine other branches that followed suit in that year, however, had greater success.
 They sold about 3,000 lines, many with deep discounts.
 The chain expanded to 21 shops at its height.
-As freezers became more popular, frozen food departments were designed into Sainsbury's main supermarkets, and the chain was sold to Bejam in 1986, who were ultimately sold to Iceland in 1989.
+As freezers became more popular, frozen food departments were designed into Sainsbury's main supermarkets, and the chain was sold to Bejam in 1986, which was ultimately sold to Iceland in 1989.

-- Sainsbury's SavaCentre
+Sainsbury's SavaCentre

 SavaCentre was a chain of 13 hypermarkets and 7 discount supermarkets operated between 1977 and 2005, initially in a joint venture with BHS.
 The shops ranged in size between 66000 sqft and 117000 sqft, and the discount supermarkets between 31000 sqft and 70000 sqft.
 At the time of its inception it was the only dedicated hypermarket chain in the UK.
 Shop layout consisted of a 50:50 split between food and non-food shopping, with a complete range of both retailers' products, and later included input from Habitat and Mothercare as they merged with BHS.
 Some shops also included features such as a petrol station and in-shop cafe.
 In 1989 Sainsbury's bought out BHS's stake, but still allowed BHS to retail from SavaCentres until it offered its own clothing and merchandise offering.

-- Sainsbury's Calais Wine Shop
+Sainsbury's Calais Wine Shop

 Sainsbury's operated one alcohol hypermarket in partnership with Auchan in Calais, France for the lucrative UK booze cruise market.
 The shop closed in 2010 after describing the operation as 'economically unviable'.

-- Sainsbury's Market
+Sainsbury's Market

 In 2002, Sainsbury's opened an experimental shop in the Bluebird Building in Chelsea, London.
 The concept of the 'Market' shop was to provide a large range of fresh meat, fish, delicatessen items and bread through staff serving over counters.
 Staff were specially hired for their skill and passion for their roles in-shop.
 The layout also provided a larger than usual area for retailing fresh produce.
 The shop closed in 2004 after poor results.
 A second, much larger version in Pimlico was designated as a 'Market' shop, but the shop's branding and layout was gradually reverted to a standard Sainsbury's shop.